FoxyRoles/ansible-dkim/README.md

 # ansible-dkim

-Ansible role for configuring [Postfix](http://www.postfix.org/) with [OpenDKIM](http://opendkim.org/).
+Ansible role for configuring [Postfix](http://www.postfix.org/) with [OpenDKIM](http://opendkim.org/), an implementation for Linux of [DKIM mail signing](http://dkim.org/).
 Works on [Debian](https://debian.org) distributions and derived like [Ubuntu](https://ubuntu.com/).

 ## Description

-This role confiures DKIM mail singing service in a hosts that works as an e-mail MTA.
+This role configures DKIM mail signing service in a hosts that works as a Mail Transport Agent (MTA).

 The role:
 * installs and configures opendkim,